LendingPoint Review

 - Credit behavior

-LendingPoint does not currently lend to businesses in West Virginia.
+Finally, LendingPoint does not currently lend to residents of Nevada or West Virginia.

 Aside from the origination fee and potential late fees, LendingPoint does not charge extra fees.
 You will not be charged a penalty for paying your loan early.